vertec-io/pl3xus/examples/control-demo/README.md

 ## Overview

-The `ExclusiveControlPlugin` is an optional utility plugin in `eventwork_sync` that provides common patterns for exclusive control transfer.
+The `ExclusiveControlPlugin` is an optional utility plugin in `pl3xus_sync` that provides common patterns for exclusive control transfer.
 It enables:

 - **Exclusive control**: Only one client can control an entity at a time
 - **Control requests**: Clients can request to take or release control